Risk managers brace for lengthy global recession

 Risk managers consider a prolonged global recession as the biggest risk to their businesses in the next 18 months, according to a World Economic Forum report.

+Of those surveyed, the largest number came from insurance and asset management (20%), while 11% were from the banking and capital markets industries.
+A third were from Europe, while 23% were from Sub-Saharan Africa, and a similar number were surveyed in the Middle East and Asia Pacific.

-Half of those surveyed expect additional cyber attacks and data fraud due to a shift in work patterns, while just under half expect a prolonged disruption of global supply chains.
+Half of the participants expect additional cyberattacks and data fraud due to a shift in work patterns, while just less than half expect a prolonged disruption of global supply chains.
 About half expect high levels of structural unemployment, especially for the youth.

 “The crisis has devastated lives and livelihoods,” said WEF MD Saadia Zahidi.
-“It has triggered an economic crisis with far-reaching implications and revealed the inadequacies of the past,” Zahidi said.
+“It has triggered an economic crisis with far-reaching implications and revealed the inadequacies of the past.”

+The survey was conducted from April 1 -13, and was produced in partnership with Marsh & McLennan and Zurich Insurance Group.
+Marsh & McLennan is a global professional services firm, which includes human resources consulting business Mercer as a subsidiary.